 Police Officer Recruiting

-The City will accept applications for future police officer openings from August 1, 2011, through August 18, 2012.
+The City will accept applications for future police officer openings from September 1, 2013, until next Fall 2014 for its next Police Recruiting Process.
 Interested applicants should complete the online application form on the bottom of the Human Resources page, and review the City's recruiting process (below).
+Dates have not yet been set for the 2014 testing.

 Any recruiting questions should be directed to Lt.
 Byers at 678-474-1569 or by email to .